 From the outset, the new Foxhole Gin was positioned as a premium brand with an RRP of around £45/bottle and limited production runs (partly owing to the supply of raw material).
 For the first release in 2016, we created a ‘route-to-market’ solution that would immediately differentiate it from the plethora of new small-batch gins and highlight its unique wine-based origins.
 The following year, based on feedback from the trade, we updated the bottle and packaging design, which earned us a Silver Design Award at the 2018 International Wine & Spirits Competition (IWSC).

 Since the launch, we’ve provided continuous support for the Foxhole Spirits brand, including developing a consistent tone of voice across the website (which we also designed and built) and digital and print collateral.
 Most recently, we’ve art-directed bespoke lifestyle photography, which has proved crucial to the brand’s success in what is a very crowded market targeting discerning, brand-savvy consumers.
 And that market is about to be shaken up yet again, with a new Foxhole Spirits gin brand coming to a prominent national retailer near you in spring/summer 2019.

-We are recognised as a top Logo Design Company on DesignRush.
+We are recognised as a leading Digital Marketing Agency on Top Digital Marketing Agencies and top Logo Design Company on DesignRush.